crowlsyong/rcr/README.md

 This project can be deployed to [Deno Deploy](https://deno.com/deploy) with minimal configuration.

-1. Push your code to a GitHub repo.
+1. Push code to a GitHub repo.
 2. Create a new Deno Deploy project and link it to your repo.
 3. Set the entry point to `main.ts`.

 ## 🧠 How the Credit Score Works

-The score is derived from weighted factors including balance, total profit, account age, and activity level.
+The score is derived from weighted factors including balance, total profit, account age, managram history, and activity level.
 While this is not a financial score in the traditional sense, it helps visualize the relative risk of lending mana to a user.